 The trail is marked with signage and white tree blazes.
-The Southern terminus of this segment of the Cumberland Trail will eventually connect to Ozone Falls on a route to be determined.
-The Northern terminus will cross the Catoosa WMA to connect with the Southern terminus of the Obed River segment on Firetower Road at Devils Breakfast Table (N36°03.523 W84°47.548).
+The Southern terminus of this segment of the Cumberland Trail will eventually connect south to Ozone Falls on a route to be determined.
+The Northern terminus of this segment will cross the Catoosa WMA to connect with the Southern terminus of the Obed River Segment on Firetower Road at Devil’s Breakfast Table (N36 03.523 W84 47.548).

 Day Hikers- The day hiker can cover the entire trail from Southern terminus to Northern terminus in about 6 hours of casual walking with a couple of rest breaks and a lunch break.
 However, shorter in-and-out trips offer equally rewarding experiences.

 Since parking is limited at both Northern and Southern termini, hikers may choose to begin at the yellow gate parking area.
 Recognizing that choice, this guide describes the trail in its entirety from South to North and includes a description of the section from the Yellow Gate parking area to the Southern terminus in a North to South direction at the end.